nrfconnect/sdk-nrf/doc/nrf/gs_recommended_versions.rst

 **************

 The following table shows the tools that are required for working with |NCS| v\ |version|.
-It lists the minimum version that is required and the version that is installed when using the :ref:`gs_app_tcm` as described in :ref:`gs_assistant`.
+It lists the minimum version that is required and the version that is installed when using the :ref:`Toolchain Manager <gs_app_tcm>`, as described in :ref:`gs_assistant`.

 .. _req_tools_table: